-Danilo Mezzadri, is Professor of Flute at the University of Southern Mississippi, faculty member at Festival de Música nas Montanhas (Brazil), and Blue Lake Fine Arts Camp (MI).
+Danilo Mezzadri is Professor of Flute at the University of Southern Mississippi and faculty member at Blue Lake Fine Arts Camp (MI).
 He is also president and founder of International Flute Workshop (Italy) and Southern Flute Festival (MS).

 Danilo’s performances have been reviewed as “gorgeous” (Flute Quarterly and Detroit Press) “with a limpid sound, and coaxing every ounce of lyricism” (Jackson Patriot).
 His CD Brazilian Soundscapes, was regarded as “music of a high order that deserves a welcome from a global audience” (The American Record Guide).
 In his most recent CD Epigrams, Danilo is described as having “glowing, golden tone” and “vivid musicality bringing each work to life, regardless of tonality” (Fanfarre Magazine).
+He also was described as having “a lovely ‘voice’ with and enviable dexterity” (British Flute Society).
 Danilo is considered one of the “great names in Brazilian Music” (Gazeta do Povo).

 Dr. Mezzadri is prize winner in many competitions, such as the International Porto Alegre Symphonic Orchestra Young Instrumentalist Competition, Michigan State University Honors Concerto Competition, and the Brazilian International Flute Association Competition.
 His performances have been broadcast by Rede Vida Television in Brazil and by National Public Radio in the US.